Skip to main content

 Snowshoeing and Winter Hiking

-There are two multi-use trails at Copper Falls State Park, the Winter Waterfalls Trail (Purple Loop) at the north end of the park and the Red Granite Falls Trail (Red Loop) near Loon Lake.
-The Doughboys Trail is not maintained during winter and is closed for safety.
+The Doughboys Trail and the Red Granite Falls Trail provide snowshoeing and winter hiking opportunities.
+The Doughboys Trail is not maintained during winter, but is open.
 Snowshoeing and winter hiking are also allowed off-trail in the park, except on the groomed ski trails.

 Snowshoe rentals are available at the park office.